abboudl/Chik-p/S2-CTF-Services-CTFd/readme.md

 - A MariaDB MySQL database
 - A Redis cache

 This repository hosts an instance of CTFd coupled with a Filebeat service to ship logs to ELK.
-All four services are built into docker images and then deployed using docker-compose and Ansible as part of the automated infrastructure build process.
+All four services are built into docker images and then deployed using docker-compose and Ansible as part of the infrastructure build process.

 ## Configuration

-For a full configuration and administration guide, see CTFd's official documentation: __________.
+For a full configuration and administration guide, see CTFd's [official documentation](https://docs.ctfd.io/).
 The remainder of this section will discuss important details relevant to the CTF infrastructure administrator.

 ### Configuration Files